Multi-Objective Bayesian Optimization for Networked Black-Box Systems: A Path to Greener Profits and Smarter Designs: Introduction

 In this chapter, we extend MOBO to handle complex networked systems, where each node in the network represents a potentially expensive black-box function (e.g., a simulator or data-driven model).
 We introduce Multi-Objective Bayesian Optimization for Network Systems (MOBONS), which builds upon existing methods while addressing key limitations: \begin{itemize} \item MOBONS handles multi-objective optimization problems, seeking Pareto-optimal solutions that balance competing objectives such as economic performance and sustainability. \item It explicitly models networked dependencies, including feedback loops and recycle streams, enabling applications in complex industrial systems. \item It naturally accommodates constraints (e.g., safety or regulatory requirements) by treating them as additional outputs of the function network. \item It is readily applicable to batch (parallel) evaluations such that it can accelerate the optimization process by designing multiple candidate evaluation points at each iteration. \end{itemize} To ensure computational efficiency of the algorithm, MOBONS extends the Thompson sampling acquisition function \cite{kandasamy2018parallelised}, which is significantly cheaper than the improvement-based approach in BOFN \cite{BOFN} and the confidence bound approach in BOIS \cite{gonzalez2024bois, gonzalez2025implementation}.
 Furthermore, we leverage multi-objective genetic algorithms to efficiently solve the subproblems within MOBONS, combining the sample efficiency of BO with the exploration power of genetic search.
+Note that we have also recently pursued related work in the context of function networks under adversarial uncertainty (i.e., robust optimization) \cite{kudva2025bonsai}, though we do not directly consider that case in this work.

 The remainder of this chapter is organized as follows.
 Section~\ref{sec:problem-formulation} formalizes the problem statement.
 Section~\ref{sec:MOBONS} presents the MOBONS framework, including surrogate modeling and acquisition strategies.
 Section~\ref{sec:case-study} demonstrates the method on case studies.
 Finally, Section~\ref{sec:conclusions} provides concluding remarks.